simplefoc/simplefoc.github.io/docs/simplefoc_library/examples/haptics.md

 Constant `5` is the scaling gain with the same role as in the previous example.
 It will just make the `motor1` be more or less responsive while following the `motor2` velocity and it will want to maintain the difference in 0.

 Constant `10` is a bit different.
-It is a scaling factor which helps to better map velocity to the positon.
+It is a scaling factor which helps to better map velocity to the position.
 For example in the example we are using the `motor2` has maximal velocity of `60rad/s`, but we don't want our gauge to rotate 10 rotations to show this velocity. we would like it to rotate maximally 1 rotation `~6rad` therefore the constant `10`.
 But in your case maybe you will be running a drone motor, which turns with thousands of RPM  and you might want to have even larger scaling 100 or even a 1000.
 On the other hand, maybe you will want to have a very precise slow moving motor which will go under 1 radian/s.
 And you will want to go to the values of `~0.1` or even less.
 Therefore this will depend on your application and the precisions you will need to have.